Sustainable Waste Management

 South United Methodist Church Trash & Treasures Fair

 Residents can donate specific used items (no clothing, textbooks, or large items) that will be sold during a one-day event.
 Usually takes place in the spring or early summer.
-This year the event will be help on April 27, 2024.

 Manchester Women's Club Townwide Tag Sale